IN JULY IN ISTANBUL

 July is the ideal month to enjoy the many attractions Istanbul has to offer.
 Whether you choose to stroll along the refreshing shores of the Bosphorus, explore colorful local markets, or discover stunning historical sites, the city is especially lively during this period.
 The long summer evenings are also perfect for enjoying the local cuisine at the many outdoor restaurants or for attending concerts and outdoor shows.
 Istanbul in July is synonymous with a vibrant and welcoming city, rich in cultural experiences and historical adventures.

-Here is a list of activities to do in Istanbul in July to immerse yourself in the city’s rich culture, offering a fascinating mix of art, gastronomy, history, and modern technology.
+Here is a list of activities to do in Istanbul in July to immerse yourself in the city’s rich culture, offering a fascinating mix of art, gastronomy and history.

 Istanbul Digital Expérience Museum: Dive into a universe where art meets advanced technology at Turkey’s first digital experience museum, which is also the largest in Europe.
 This innovation center offers interactive exhibits, virtual reality installations, and a variety of modern approaches that promise to transport visitors beyond their usual senses.
 Using technologies ranging from augmented reality to tactile interfaces and AI-supported applications, the museum offers an immersive experience where art and technology redefine the boundaries of creative expression.